rocassis/nanoLog/README.md

 To use in your projetc: composer require rocassis/nanolog

+Be sure your folder has permission to write files.

 Basic Lib for generate logs of system manually or from exception and errors.

 You can custom the path and the name of the log file, eg: